 To get the desired look, we'll offset the outline of the rooster to add a border using the Offset tool.

-- --Go to “SKETCH” and select “Create Sketch” and select the SVG.
-You will know that the SVG is selected if the inside of the Bantam.svg is highlighted.
+- Go to Sketch, select Create Sketch, and select the SVG.
+You'll know that the SVG is selected if the inside of the Bantam.svg is highlighted.

-- --Click the outline of the SVG and move it out 2mm.
+- Click the outline of the SVG and move it out 2mm.

 To fix the open sketch geometry, zoom in and use the line tool to find and then fix the outline.

-- --Go up to “SKETCH” and select the “LINE” option
+- Go up to Sketch and select the Line option.

-- --Position your mouse on one of the broken lines
+- Position your mouse on one of the broken lines.

-- --Move the mouse until you see an “X” on your cursor, and then click and draw a line closing the gap
+- Move the mouse until you see an “X” on your cursor, and then click and draw a line closing the gap.

-- --Move on to the next break and repeat.
+- Move on to the next break and repeat.

 Extrude Your 2D Drawing

-Select the original Bantam Tools Rooster outline and extrude it to a depth of 3.4 mm.
+Select the original Bantam Tools Rooster outline and extrude it to a depth of 3.4mm.

 Note: Because sketches turn off or become invisible by default after you’ve used them, you may need to go to the Browser, open Sketches, and click the light next to the sketch to make it visible again before you can select these features.

 Sketch the Key Ring Hole

-Now we'll add another 2D Sketch for a key ring hole.
+Now we'll add another 2D sketch for a key ring hole.

-Under SKETCH, select a “3-Point Rectangle” by going to Sketch > Rectangle > 3 Point Rectangle.
+Under Sketch, select a “3-Point Rectangle” by going to Sketch > Rectangle > 3 Point Rectangle.

 First, Fusion 360 will ask you to define a sketch plane for the new sketch geometry.
 Click the bottom of the extruded bodies as your Sketch plane.

 Draw the rectangle with one side parallel to the top outline of your design.
-The rectangle should be at least 3.7 mm on each side.
+The rectangle should be at least 3.7mm on each side.

-Finish connecting the Rectangle by drawing a line to your main design.
+Finish connecting the rectangle by drawing a line to your main design.

-We're done with the key ring hole, so we'll exit the sketch by clicking “STOP SKETCH”.
+We're done with the key ring hole, so we'll exit the sketch by clicking Stop Sketch.